Assassination of Rajiv Gandhi

-The assassination of Rajiv Gandhi, former Prime Minister of India, occurred as a result of a suicide bombing in Sriperumbudur in Tamil Nadu, India on 21 May 1991.
-At least 14 others, in addition to Rajiv Gandhi, were killed.
-It was carried out by Kalaivani Rajaratnam (popularly known by her assumed names Thenmozhi Rajaratnam and Dhanu), a member of the Sri Lankan Tamil separatist organization Liberation Tigers of Tamil Eelam (LTTE) along with Jagjit Singh Chohan of the National Council of Khalistan (NCK) and Gurjant Singh Budhsinghwala of the Khalistan Liberation Force.
+The assassination of Rajiv Gandhi, former prime minister of India, occurred as a result of a suicide bombing in Sriperumbudur in Tamil Nadu, India on 21 May 1991.
+At least 14 others, in addition to Gandhi and the assassin, were killed.
+It was carried out by 22-year-old Kalaivani Rajaratnam (popularly known by her assumed names Thenmozhi Rajaratnam and Dhanu), a member of the banned Sri Lankan Tamil separatist rebel organization Liberation Tigers of Tamil Eelam (LTTE).
 At the time, India had just ended its involvement, through the Indian Peace Keeping Force, in the Sri Lankan Civil War.

 Subsequent accusations of conspiracy have been addressed by two commissions of inquiry and have brought down at least one national government, the government of Inder Kumar Gujral.

-Assassination

-Rajiv Gandhi was busy election-campaigning with G.K.
-Moopanar in southern states of India.
+Attack and death

+Rajiv Gandhi campaigned on behalf of the Indian National Congress and its state affiliates, such as the Tamil Nadu Congress Committee, in the 1991 Indian general election.
 On 21 May, after campaigning in Visakhapatnam, Andhra Pradesh, his next stop was Sriperumbudur, Tamil Nadu.
-About two hours after arriving in Madras (now Chennai), Gandhi was driven by motorcade in a white Ambassador car to Sriperumbudur, stopping along the way at a few other election campaigning venues.
-When Rajiv reached a campaign rally in Sriperumbudur, he left his car and began walking towards the dais where he was to deliver a speech.
-Along the way, he was garlanded by many well-wishers, Indian National Congress workers and school children.
-The assassin, Kalaivani Rajaratnam, approached and greeted him.
-She then bent down to touch his feet and detonated an RDX explosive-laden belt tucked below her dress at exactly 10:10 PM.
-Gandhi, his assassin and 14 others were killed in the explosion that followed, along with 43 others who were grievously injured.
-The assassination was caught on film by a local photographer, Haribabu, whose camera and film was found intact at the site despite him also dying in the blast.
+At 8:30 pm, two hours after arriving in Madras (now Chennai), Gandhi was driven by motorcade in a white Ambassador car to Sriperumbudur, stopping along the way at a few other election campaigning venues.
+Neena Gopal of the Gulf News of Dubai was also in the car, in the back seat with a local candidate, Maragatham Chandrasekar.

+Gandhi reached the campaign rally in Sriperumbudur at approximately 10:10 pm.
+He exited his motorcade and began walking towards the dais, where he was to deliver a speech.
+Along the way, he was garlanded by many well-wishers, Indian National Congress workers, and schoolchildren.
+Among the thronging hordes, the assassin, Kalaivani Rajaratnam, approached and greeted him.
+She then bent down to touch his feet, and at precisely 10:20 pm, detonated an RDX explosive-laden belt tucked below her dress.
+Gandhi, Rajaratnam and 14 others were killed in the explosion that followed, and 43 others were grievously injured.
+The assassination was caught on film by a local photographer, Haribabu (also a conspirator), who also died in the blast but whose camera and film was found intact at the site.

 Victims

-Apart from the suicide bomber Kalaivani Rajaratnam, several people were killed in the blast on 21 May 1991:
+Apart from former Prime Minister Rajiv Gandhi and the suicide bomber Kalaivani Rajaratnam, 15 people perished in the blast: